amb26/ponder/content/wip/2025-10-07-josh-horowitz-review.md

 #### Other things I'm curious about, roughly chronologically

-> - You note that "One of the most important aspects of Infusion development is that the rendering process
+> – You note that "One of the most important aspects of Infusion development is that the rendering process
 > is not simply a one-way function."
 As far as I can tell, the only consequence of this aspect you show
 > is that you can hover a node in the outline (the "substrate") and see its rendered representation and visa versa.
 > This is great, but it's also something we are all very used to from development dev tools
 > (e.g. for the DOM tree, or the React component tree).
 So if this is indeed an important aspect,
 > I'm going to need more explanation of "why" that goes beyond this familiar development convenience.

 Thanks, there was clearly more to unpack here than I went into.
-It's true that this is by now a very familiar interaction - half of the LIVE submissions this year featured some kind of bidirectional updating interaction.
-I think it's well worth drawing a distinction between the two examples you gave - the DOM, and react.
+It's true that this is by now a very familiar interaction – half of the Live submissions this year featured some kind of bidirectional updating interaction.
+I think it's worth drawing a distinction between the two examples you gave – the DOM, and React.
 In the case of the DOM, the browser is using just the same front door API that the developer uses in order to render its view, whereas in the case of React, with its unidirectional dataflow idiom, the devtools need to go behind the back of the visible contract in order to produce the interface.
 For example, devtools need to be aware of the details of the [React Fiber](https://github.com/acdlite/react-fiber-architecture)